EffectOrientedProgramming/book/Chapters/02_Introduction.md

   code and model systems in code.
 * Bringing up the rear: *Reliability*.
 Efforts to consistently create reliable systems seem to be the last thing we work on.
+* We want to leverage the compiler and type system to bring reliability to the fore

 ...